Blancamartinurdiales/Urinary-extracellular-vesicles-reveal-a-sex-specific-miRNome-profile-in-AUD-patients/README.md

 ## Data availability

-The repository contains the data required to reproduce the analyses presented in the manuscript.
-Any restrictions on data sharing should comply with the corresponding ethical approvals and institutional regulations.
+The repository contains the processed data used for the downstream miRNA-seq analyses presented in the manuscript.
+Specifically, the repository includes the sample-level miRNA count files (*_unique_counts.txt) and the resulting miRNA count matrix (miRNAmatrix.csv).

 ---

 ## Author

-*Blanca Martín Urdiales*
+***Blanca Martín Urdiales***

+*Department of Physiology, School of Medicine and Dentistry, University of Valencia, 46010 Valencia, Spain.*